 Understand it’s not possible to prepare for absolutely everything.
 But we don’t have to become overwhelmed.
 Focus.
 Prioritize.
 Don’t try to do everything all at once.
 Take baby steps with your prepping endeavors.

 Steven and I wrapped up our chat by talking about the typical reactions to the “fight or flight” response.
 Besides fight or flight, we may freeze up or surrender.

-I raised the idea of how odd it was that no one disarmed the shooter at the Batman movie in Colorado earlier this summer.
+I raised the idea of how odd it was that no one disarmed the shooter at the Batman movie in Colorado.
 Was everyone so panicked they could only surrender in resignation?
 Was this a bad case of normalcy bias where such an event was incomprehensible?
 Wasn’t that a situation when someone should have put himself at risk to save the lives of others?